Search for Important Questions

 1. What is the relationship between education and philosophy?

-3. Describe the characteristics of Buddhist philosophy.
+2. Describe the main features of Vedantic philosophy.

 1. What do you mean by Philosophy of Education?